My Work Setup

 Synology 8 bay NAS DiskStation DS1819+ ($949.99) with 4 WD Red 10 TB drives ($1,236.81) & DS1813+($977.98)

-I have two 8-bay Synology that I use as my first level of backup for all machines.
+I use two 8-bay Synology that I use as my first backup for all machines.
 I use Synology Drive to sync files between my devices.

 Drobo Pro FS – 8 Bay

-Update 6/12/20 – To make matters even worse, Windows just killed support for SMBv1, and the Drobo isn’t getting any more updates, so it’s going to be even more useless soon.
+Update 6/12/20 – To make matters even worse, Windows just killed support for SMBv1, and the Drobo isn’t getting any more updates, so that it will be even more useless soon.
 I’m moving all my data to my Synology and may invest in a replacement Synology unit using the same drives.
 I definitely will never invest in another Drobo product ever again.

 2021 – I officially replaced the Drobo with a Synlogy DS1819+ and just disposed of the Drobo.
-Won’t ever get another product from them.
+I won’t ever get another product from them.

 TaoTronics SoundSurge 60 – $40

-I am not an audiophile, so I can’t justify spending a lot of money on headphones.
-For years, I had a Sony headset I bought at Best Buy, which was wired but did everything I needed, including noise cancellation.
-Sadly after about ten years, it finally broke.
-My needs are pretty basic, and I just wanted headphones that have excellent audio quality, Bluetooth and wired support, active noise cancellation, and good battery life.
+I am not an audiophile, so I can’t justify spending much money on headphones.
+I had a Sony headset I bought at Best Buy for years, which was wired but did everything I needed, including noise cancellation.
+Sadly, after about ten years, it finally broke.
+My needs are basic, and I just wanted headphones with excellent audio quality, Bluetooth and wired support, active noise cancellation, and good battery life.
 The TaoTronics SoundSurge 60 showed up on a deals site with great reviews.
 At $40, I pulled the trigger and am extremely happy with the quality.
 It folds compact, has a long battery life averaging about 10-12 hours of usage, and the active noise cancellation is powerful.
 When traveling on airplanes, turning on ANC means instant silence from the cabin noise.

 Sony WF-1000XM3 – $180

-My previous earbuds were the ENACFIRE F18, which I purchased during Prime Day for about $25.
+My previous earbuds were the ENACFIRE F18, which I purchased for about $25 during Prime Day.
 They lasted about two years but had intermittent issues.
-The sound would frequently randomly drop in one ear and require a head bobble to get sound restored.
+The sound would frequently randomly drop in one ear and require a head bobble to restore sound.
 The battery life averaged about 2 hours in use and dropped to about 30 minutes after two years.
 I use my earbuds on my daily commute, so I decided to get something with better battery life and active noise cancellation.
-Being contradictory to my previous statement, I splurged on a better set of earbuds and settled on the popular Sony WF-1000XM3.
-Ironically, I find myself not trusting ANC on the commute because I’ve missed important announcements such as train delays.
+Contrary to my previous statement, I splurged on a better set of earbuds and settled on the popular Sony WF-1000XM3.
+Ironically, I do not trust ANC on the commute because I’ve missed important announcements, such as train delays.

 Fujitsu iX500 ScanSnap – ($411.99) – (9/26/2018)

-I have many owned document scanners over the years but this one has been the most reliable.
-I purchased it in 2018 and have used it regularly since to scan documents to searchable PDFs so I can get rid of paper copies of documents.
+I have owned many document scanners over the years, but this one has been the most reliable.
+I purchased it in 2018 and have used it regularly since to scan documents to searchable PDFs to get rid of paper copies of documents.
+O

 Brother HL22700-W – (~$80)

-I’ve had this printer for over 10 years and it’s still on the original toner cartridge.
-I haven’t printed color documents in a very long time so this printer has done its job well.
-I bought it because it supports wireless but no matter what I do, I cannot get it to join my network.
+I’ve had this printer for over ten years, and it’s still on the original toner cartridge.
+I haven’t printed color documents in a long time, so this printer has done well.
+I bought it because it supports wireless, but no matter what I do, I cannot get it to join my network.

 iPad Air Gen 5